LagosPortugalGuide.com

 The best independent guide to Lagos

-The Praia da Batata is a good beach, and makes for an easy option for a relaxing day on the beach.
+Overall, Praia da Batata is an excellent beach and provides an easy option for a relaxing day by the sea.

 Related articles: Beach guide- Introduction to Lagos - Sights and activities

-The Praia da Batata is situated at the mouth of the Rio Bensafrim river, close to the Forte da Ponta da Bandeira.
+Praia da Batata is situated at the mouth of the Rio Bensafrim, close to the Forte da Ponta da Bandeira.
 It is just a short walk from the main tourist area of Lagos, along the Avenida dos Descobrimentos and the scenic estuary promenade.

-Batata should be considered as a sheltered beach, the eastward-facing direction means it is protected from powerful waves, while the cliffs offer shelter from strong sea breezes on blustery days.
+Batata is a sheltered beachflavour;flavour the eastward-facing direction means it is protected from powerful waves, while the cliffs offer shelter from strong sea breezes on blustery days.

-The Praia da Batata is a popular beach for families; the seawaters are safe, it is close to shops and restaurants and during the summer months, it is supervised by lifeguards.
+Praia da Batata is a popular beach for families; the waters are safe, it is close to shops and restaurantsflavour,flavour and during the summer months, it is supervised by lifeguards.

-The northern edge of the beach is divided by a long concrete pier, which formed the Cais da Solaria (Solaria docks), but today this area is used for launching kayaks and small sailing boats.
-At the mouth of the Rio Bensafrim is the delightful Fortaleza da Ponta da Bandeira.
-This squat but solid fort dates from the 17th century and can be entered for €2.
+The northern edge of the beach is bordered by a long concrete pier, which once formed the Cais da Solaria (Solaria docks); todayflavour,flavour this area is used for launching kayaks and small sailing boats.
+At the mouth of the Rio Bensafrim is the historic Fortaleza da Ponta da Bandeira.
+This squat but solid fort dates from the 17th century and can be entered for a fee of €2.

-To the southern end Batata beach is bounded by steep cliffs, and around the headland is the tiny Praia dos Estudantes beach.
-On the cliffs above the Praia da Batata is the “Mar” restaurant, which is a good option for a lunchtime meal.
+To the southern endflavour,flavour Batata beach is bounded by steep cliffs, and around the headland lies the tiny Praia dos Estudantes beach.
+On the cliffs above Praia da Batata is the “Mar” restaurant, which is a dependable option for a lunchtime meal.

-As the beach faces an eastward direction and is protected from the Atlantic Ocean by the huge headland, so there are almost no waves.
-Most Portuguese families allow their children to swim in the still waters.
+As the beach faces east and is protected from the Atlantic Ocean by the huge headland, there are almost no waves.
+Consequently, most Portuguese families allow their children to swim in the still waters.